TABLE OF CONTENTS

 DSCR loans are designed for individual real estate investors or investment companies.
 Using a DSCR loan comes with several benefits, such as:

-- Closing times tend to be quicker than conventional loans
+• Streamlined application: Closing times tend to be quicker for DSCR loans than conventional loans.

-- Access loan amounts up to $5 million
+• High loan amounts: Access loan amounts up to $20 million.

-- Close DSCR loans in the name of your LLC
+• Borrow in an LLC: Close DSCR loans in the name of your LLC and protect your personal assets.

 Borrowers find DSCR loans advantageous as these loans allow them to buy a rental property when they previously could not secure conventional financing.
 The DSCR loan is also hassle-free and has no income verification requirements, which means no W-2s, pay stubs, or tax returns are required for approval.
 An added benefit is that DSCR loans have no limit on the number of properties an investor may choose to finance.
 Essentially, this opens an opportunity for certain investors to expand their portfolios.